matrix-org/matrix-js-sdk/CONTRIBUTING.md

 1. Comprehensive unit tests written in Jest.
 These are located in `/test`.
 2. "happy path" end-to-end tests.
-   These are located in `/test/end-to-end-tests`.
+   These are located in `/test/end-to-end-tests` in `matrix-react-sdk`, and are run using `element-web`.
 Ideally, you would also include tests for edge and error cases.

 Unit tests are expected even when the feature is in labs.
 It's good practice to write tests alongside the code as it ensures the code is testable from the start, and gives you a fast feedback loop while you're developing the functionality.
-End-to-end tests should be added prior to the feature leaving labs, but don't have to be present from the start (although it might be beneficial to have some running early so you can test things faster).
+End-to-end tests should be added prior to the feature leaving labs, but don't have to be present from the start (although it might be beneficial to have some running early, so you can test things faster).

 For bugs in those repos, your change must include at least one unit test or end-to-end test; which is best depends on what sort of test most concisely